fawaz-dabbaghieh/bubble_gun/README.md

                         Outputs Bubbles, Superbubbles, and Chains as a JSON file
-  --only_simple         If used then only simple bubbles are detected --save_memory         Identifies bubble chain with less memory.
+  --only_simple         If used then only simple bubbles are detected --only_super          If used then only simple bubbles are detected --save_memory         Identifies bubble chain with less memory.
 No
                         statistics outputted
   --chains_gfa CHAINS_GFA